How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

-by CreativeMindClass • 21 min read
+by CreativeMindClass • 24 min read

-We took a look at the three most common prices for online courses to help you choose the one that suits you best.
-At the end of this article, you'll be able to decide on the price of your course that enables you to sell your courses and launch the online course website confidently.
+Putting the price tag on your skills can be intimidating.
+When you create and sell online courses, a good price is the one that creates a sense of fairness and satisfaction between you and your audience.
+So we looked at the three most common price strategies for online courses to help you choose the one that suits you best.
+At the end of this article, you'll be able to decide on the price of your course that enables you to sell your courses and launch the online course confidently.

 In this guide, you'll learn: